asdofindia/asdofindia.github.io/content/android-developer-verification-letter-to-cci.md

 Google recently announced that it'll be forcing developers to register with government identity cards on their platform to be able to distribute Android applications anywhere.
 I came across [keepandroidopen.org](https://keepandroidopen.org/) in [FSMK's chat group](https://fsmk.org/) today.
 So I quickly composed an email to Competition Commission of India.
 Here's the mail that I sent.

 ---
+Sub: Google is abusing market monopoly to force developers to use its platform
+To: cci‑chairman@nic.in

 Dear CCI Chairman,